Knovour/json-web-crawler/README.md

       // Optional, if you want to do something else after 'get'
       // You can use functions that exist in (lodash)[https://lodash.com/docs].
-      // Due to lodash has the same name `escape` & `unescape` functions with different behavior,
-      // so both in pure js renamed to `encode` & `decode` here.
       process: [
         ['match', /regex here/, number],  // => str.match(/regex here/)[number], return array if no number, but will cause other process won't work
         ['split', ',', number],           // => str.split(',')[number], return array if no number, but will cause other process won't work